 Recommendation-We recommend that management of Lively Technical College, in conjunction with District finance personnel, assess the current financial reporting capabilities within the FOCUS financial reporting modules, determine whether FOCUS offers any ancillary financial reporting modules which would allow the location to produce accurate financial records, and, if not, to assess the need for additional or replacement financial reporting software in order to rectify the lack of availability of appropriate financial records.
+We further recommend that the District develop procedures related to combination of the FOCUS and Skyward accounting records to ensure material accuracy of the combined internal accounts trial balances for all school sites.
+Finally, we recommend that the school sites process approvals of P-Card purchases in a timely manner so that the District is able to perform accurate, periodic reconciliations of P-Card transactions and associated due to/due froms.

-23-02 - Segregation of Duties Over Receipting Function
+24-02 - Segregation of Duties Over Receipting Function